One-relator hierarchies: -stable HNN-extensions of one-relator groups

+The equality is obvious, we now show the inequality.
+The proof of the claim proceeds by induction with the base case being clear as $H\cap H^{t^{-1}} = A$.
+So let us now assume the inductive hypothesis.
+We have

+where the first inequality follows from our previous claim, the second inequality follows from Theorem \ref{subgroup_Magnus_intersection} and where the final inequality follows from the inductive hypothesis.
+The lemma now readily follows. \end{proof}

-The following proposition is key in our proof of stable hierarchies for one-relator groups with negative immersions.
-The main consequence is that if $s(\psi) = \infty$, then there exists some element $g\in G$ acting hyperbolically on $T$ such that $\rr(H\cap H^{g^n})\neq 0$ for all $n$.
+The following proposition is key in our proof of $\Z$-stability of one-relator hierarchies of one-relator groups with negative immersions.
+The main consequence is that if $s\Z(\psi) = \infty$, then there exists some element $g\in G$ acting hyperbolically on $T$ such that $\rr(H\cap H^{g^n})\neq 0$ for all $n$.